2014 Indian general election: Others

 Lok Janshakti Party leader Ram Vilas Paswan announced on 30 January that the LJP, RJD and INC will jointly contest the election from Bihar's constituencies.
 He later announced on 27 February that he will instead join the NDA.
 LJP contested polls with the BJP and Rashtriya Lok Samata Party (RLSP) on 40 seats with 30 seats for BJP, three seats for RLSP and seven seats for LJP.
 LJP and RLSP won all the seats allotted to them with BJP winning 22 seats.
 The election was seen by many BJP leaders as a show of strength after fallout with JD(U).
-After the election results, Nitish Kumar was forced to resign from the post of Chief Minister after being marginalized to just 2 seats.
+After the election results, Nitish Kumar was forced to resign from the post of Chief Minister after being marginalised to just 2 seats.